-- computer is used to register voters, the county clerk shall: - (a) Arrange the original applications to register to vote for the entire county a manner in which an original application may be quickly located.
+- 2. In any county where a computer is used to register voters, the county clerk shall: - (a) Arrange the original applications to register to vote for the entire county in a manner in which an original application may be quickly located.
 These original applications constitute the registrar of voters' register. - (b) Segregate the applications to register to vote in a computer file according to the precinct or district in which the registered voters reside, and for each precinct or district have printed a computer listing which contains the applications to register to vote in alphabetical order.
-These listings of applications to register to vote must be used to prepare the resters. - 3.
-From the applications to register to vote received by the county clerk, the county clerk shall: - (a) Segregate the applications electronically transmitted to the county clerk by the Department of Motor Vehicles] a voter registration agency pursuant to subsection 1 of section 11 of this act in a computer file according to the precinct or district in which the registered voters reside; and - (b) Arrange the applications in each precinct or district in alphabetical order. - 4.
+These listings of applications to register to vote must be used to prepare the rosters. - 3.
 Each county clerk shall keep the applications to preregister to vote separate from the applications to register to vote until such applications are deemed to be applications to register to vote pursuant to section 14 of this act.

-(Deleted by amendment.)
+Sec.
+46. (Deleted by amendment.)